amundmr/FastDiff/README.md

 # FastDiff
 FastDiff(ractogram) is a small software toolkit for easy visualization and lightweight analysis of diffractograms.
+It has been made for X-Ray diffractograms, but can ofcourse also be used for diffractograms from other radiation types like neutrons.

 Current features: